huang-sh/scmcp/README.md

 - IO module like read and write scRNA-Seq data with natural language
 - Preprocessing module,like filtering, quality control, normalization, scaling, highly-variable genes, PCA, Neighbors,...
-- Tool module, like clustering, differential expression, trajectory inference, marker gene identification, etc.
+- Tool module, like clustering, differential expression etc.
 - Plotting module, like violin, heatmap, dotplot

 ## ❓ Who is this for?